In this counseling answer:

-At the moment, due to the sins committed and the distress that this girl is in, you are having a hard time forgiving yourself and this is bringing your emotions down and making it hard for you to move on.
+At the moment, due to the sins committed and the distress that this girl feels, you have a hard time forgiving yourself.
+This brings your emotions down and makes it hard for you to move on.

 Say, “O My servants who have transgressed against themselves [by sinning], do not despair of the mercy of Allah.
 Indeed, Allah forgives all sins.
 Indeed, it is He who is the Forgiving, the Merciful.”
 (Qur’an, 39:53)

 Alhamdulillah, you have started praying again.
 This will be a good step in moving forward for you.
 At the moment you don’t feel it, but with continued practice, you will grow closer to Allah and find comfort in remembering Him.
 This will bring you a feeling of ease and the help to push through this initial pain and move on successfully.